lsst/pipelines_lsst_io/getting-started/uber-cal.rst

 For photometric calibration the system is the Forward Global Calibration Method (`FGCM`_).
 We use a reference catalog from Pan-STARRS.

-Refined astrometric calibration is provided by an in-house algorithm called ``jointcal``.
+Refined astrometric calibration is provided by an algorithm called ``gbdes``.
-For ``jointcal`` we use an astrometric reference catalog derived from the second data release of the `Gaia`_ source catalog.
+For ``gbdes`` we use an astrometric reference catalog derived from the second data release of the `Gaia`_ source catalog.

 It is out of scope to go into the details of the algorithms here, but you will learn how to run them.
 Also worth noting is that, in this instance, we will not see much benefit from global calibration since our dataset is small, but for larger datasets it can be a big benefit.